 EveryPlate’s account settings are very user-friendly and make it easy to make changes or cancel your account.

-To make updates to your HelloFresh account, you can do so under “Account Settings.”
-You can cancel your account there and if you’d like to skip a week, you can click “My Menu.”
+To make updates to your HelloFresh account, you can do so under “Account Management” You can cancel your account there and if you’d like to skip a week, you can click “My Menu.”
 You can make all changes online without reaching out to customer service, but you will have to answer a few mandatory questions before canceling your account entirely.

 EveryPlate vs. HelloFresh: Additional Features